-As a nail blogger who have had long nails on for quite some time and still currently do, I can tell you with my little years of growing nails that fingernails do not grow faster in water instead, water causes more harm to them than good.
+Soaking nails in water does not affect their growth rate.
+However, keeping nails hydrated can make them appear stronger and less prone to breakage.
+As a nail blogger who has had long nails on for quite some time and still currently does, I can tell you from my little years of growing nails that fingernails do not grow faster in water instead, water causes more harm to them than good.

 Before I proceed to give you my reasons, here’s a mail I want you to see.
 I got this mail a few days back from one of my subscribers.

 Hi, my name is Gloria, and I’m a diehard fan of your blog.
 I’ve been following all of your blog posts, especially how to stop biting nails in 9 minutes, and it has been helpful.
 In fact, with your tips, I no longer chew my nails and today makes it two months that I haven’t gone after my nails.
 Just recently, I stumbled on a post that talks about growing nails in water, so I want to know, Do Nails Grow Faster In Water?